leoncvlt/loconotion/README.md

 ## Support

 ![](https://img.shields.io/badge/-buy%20me%20a%20coffee-lightgrey?style=flat&logo=buy-me-a-coffee&color=FF813F&logoColor=white)

-If you found this useful, consider buying me a coffee so I get a a nice dose of methilxanthine, and you get a nice dose of good karma.
+If you found this useful, consider sponsoring a coffee so I get a a nice dose of methilxanthine, and you get a nice dose of karma.